 Is it possible to construct only one possible triangle from two given sides and an angle that isn't included between them?

 Basically, this problem calls the SSA idea into question.
-While it is possible, it forms a very special kind of triangle.
+While it's totally possible, it forms a very special kind of triangle.
 Let's start with an angle (∠A) and a known side (AB).